Rayy1704/cuda-accelerated-blockchain/README.md

 ## Core Technical Improvements & Code Implementation

-### 1. Massively Parallel Proof-of-Work (PoW) Miner
+### 1. Massively Parallel Proof-of-Work (PoW) Miner & Zero-Copy Interrupt System
 The mining engine was completely re-engineered to utilize the 3,328 cores of the RTX A2000.
 In a standard CPU model, nonces are tested sequentially, which is the primary bottleneck in block discovery.
 By migrating this to the GPU, we launch millions of threads in batches, with each thread testing a unique nonce calculated via the block and thread indices.
 To eliminate the overhead of repeated Global Memory accesses, the block header is stored in `__constant__ unsigned char d_header[256]`.
 This allows the hardware to perform zero-latency broadcast reads, where the header data is fetched once and provided to all threads in a warp simultaneously, effectively removing memory bandwidth as a limiting factor.

-The kernel itself, `mineKernel`, performs a high-speed integer-to-ASCII conversion on the device to append the numeric nonce to the header string.
+The kernel itself, `mineKernel`, utilizes a Grid-Stride Loop and performs a high-speed integer-to-ASCII conversion on the device to append the numeric 64-bit nonce (`unsigned long long`) to the header string.
 Once the full input string is constructed in a local buffer, the `sha256_device` function is invoked to compute the hash.
 We achieved the **1,125x speedup** by optimizing for register pressure and using `atomicCAS`.
 This atomic operation ensures that only the first thread to find a valid hash writes the result back to the host, preventing data races while maintaining an average mining time of just 0.08 seconds.

+**Preventing Blockchain Corruption via CUDA Streams & Asynchronous Interrupts:**
+A critical challenge in decentralized networking is "Network Consensus" race conditions: if Node A and Node B are mining the same block, and Node A wins, Node B must instantly discard its work to prevent appending a stale block and corrupting the chain.
+Standard CUDA kernel launches are blocking, meaning a CPU cannot receive incoming HTTP network updates while the GPU is infinitely looping to find a hash.

+To solve this, we architected an **Asynchronous Zero-Copy Interrupt System**:
+* **CUDA Streams:** The `mineKernel` is launched asynchronously on a custom `cudaStream_t`.
+This completely unblocks the CPU, allowing the C++ host to yield to the HTTP server threads and listen for incoming blocks over the network while the GPU crunches hashes in the background.
+* **Mapped Memory & `volatile` Flags:** We bypassed the standard PCIe `cudaMemcpy` bottleneck (which causes deadlocks when waiting for a kernel to finish) by utilizing `cudaHostAllocMapped` to create "Zero-Copy" shared RAM.
+We map a `volatile int* abortFlag` directly from the CPU's motherboard RAM into the GPU's memory space.
+* **The Inter-Process Communication:** If a `POST /newchain` request hits the server, indicating another node won the block, the HTTP thread flips a global `std::atomic<bool> networkInterrupt` to `true`.
+The CPU instantly updates the mapped `abortFlag`.
+Inside the GPU, the `mineKernel` checks this `volatile` flag every 64 iterations.
+* **The Result:** The GPU reads the voltage change directly across the PCIe bus and commits "kernel suicide" in sub-milliseconds.
+The mining loop breaks, the stale block is discarded cleanly, and the node safely adopts the winner's chain.
+This completely eliminates synchronization forks and chain corruption.

 ### 2. Merkle Root Generation via CUDA Dynamic Parallelism (CDP)
 Traditional Merkle tree generation is a recursive process that is highly taxing on the CPU when dealing with large transaction batches.
 Our implementation utilizes an $O(\log N)$ parallel reduction strategy that collapses the transaction list level by level.
 A standout feature of this component is the use of **CUDA Dynamic Parallelism (CDP)**, implemented via the `merkleParentKernel`.
 This "driver" kernel is launched and is responsible for managing the reduction process entirely on the GPU.
 It autonomously spawns child `merkelKernel` grids to process each level of the tree, which eliminates the significant latency associated with returning control to the CPU to launch a new kernel for every tree level.